Jump to:Page Content

 Though you may elect to obtain a waiver of the Open Access Policy for an article, you must reserve rights sufficient to comply with the NIH policy when you enter into a publication agreement for the article.
 For more information on the NIH addendum and compliance with that policy, please see the NIH Public Access Policy.

-Questions may be directed to Jody Blackwell in the Research Administration Office, or by emailing: firstname.lastname@example.org.
+Questions may be directed to Valerie Weis in Library and Knowledge Services, or by emailing: firstname.lastname@example.org.